Ilse Arts

+Career

 She won a bronze medal at the 2016 Summer Paralympics.

 She played at the 2017 Women's Wheelchair Basketball European Championship and 2018 Wheelchair Basketball World Championship (World Champions).

 She is from Wijchen, Netherlands.
 She played association football for SC Woezik.
 She was injured after a motorcycle accident.

 She currently plays for BBC Münsterland in the 1.
 Rollstuhlbasketball-Bundesliga, she transferred from the Hot Rolling Bears Essen in the 2.
 Rollstuhlbasketball-Bundesliga.